aptos-labs/aptos-core/developer-docs-site/docs/tutorials/build-e2e-dapp/1-create-smart-contract.md

 **Seeing errors?!** Let’s understand them.

-We have some errors on `Unbound type`- this is happening because we used some types but never imported them, and the compiler doesnt know where to get them from.
+We have some errors on `Unbound type`- this is happening because we used some types but never imported them, and the compiler doesn't know where to get them from.

 3. On the top of the module, import those types by adding: